Brudihawo/wh1409_dri_rs/README.md

 1. [x] Acquire sample data using usbhid-dump (This is a script now.)
     1. Find device adress using `lsusb`
     2. Use `usbhid-dump -es -t 1000 -a <address>` to generate 1s of Signal data
-2. Create function in Rust for reading and parsing that data
+2. [x] Create function in Rust for reading and parsing that data
+3. [x] Switch to C
+4. [ ] Figure out how to write a kernel module usb driver
-3. Find out how to directly read from usb
+5. [ ] Find out how to directly read from usb
-4. Find out how to set mouse position etc.
+6. [ ] Find out how to set mouse position etc.
-5. Find out how interaction of drivers with drawing programs like GIMP works
+7. [ ] Find out how interaction of drivers with drawing programs like GIMP works

 ## TODOs
 - [x] What is going wrong with signal processing?
 Should be 0x07FF = 2048 at